UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Next, the "for" and "case" commands.

-I previously discussed the Bourne Shell commands "if," "while" and "until."
+I previously discussed the Shell commands "if," "while" and "until."
 Next I will discuss the other two commands used for controlling flow -- "for" and "case."
 The templates for these commands are:

 **for** *name* **do** *list* **done**
 **for** *name* **in** *word*... **do** *list* **done**